typicode/husky/README.md

 ## Upgrading from 0.14

-If you're upgrading from `0.14`, simply move your hooks to `husky.hooks`:
+If you're upgrading from `0.14`, simply move your hooks to `husky.hooks` field:

 ```diff
 {